 Funding Sources: If appropriate, the prospectus should specify all granting/funding agencies, which have been or will be applied to for funding as well as the outcomes on these proposals.

-Timeline: The student will need to provide a realistic timeframe for completing the dissertation given the many factors involved in completing PAF Student Handbook (V.9 09/18) 15 their particular study.
+Timeline: The student will need to provide a realistic timeframe for completing the dissertation given the many factors involved in completing their study.